wiseman-timelord/aiDEr-Local/README.md

 - Verifies and installs essential Python packages, such as setuptools and wheel, to ensure a stable environment.

 ### PREVIEW:
-- It works with Ollama, automating configuration and launch of ollama through the launcher...
+- It works with Ollama, automating, config and launch, through menu options...
 ```
 ========================================================================================================================
-                                                 aiDEr-Local Launcher
+                                                     aiDEr-Local
 ========================================================================================================================

 Starting Ollama server...